Call Today to Get Started With Your Visa!

 P3 Visa

-1. Step One: File Form I-129, Petition for Nonimmigrant Worker
+Step One: File Form I-129, Petition for Nonimmigrant Worker

 Specific Evidence to be Submitted with Form I-129

-When submitting Form I-129, certain evidence must be included that proves the applicant(s) artistic or entertainment ability as well as the eligibility for the exchange programs under the P3 visa.
+When submitting Form I-129, certain evidence must be included that proves the applicant(s) artistic or entertainment ability as well as the eligibility for the exchange programs under this visa.
 Additionally, evidence of the contract, events, or activities that cause them to seek entry into the United States may need to be submitted with Form I-129.
 The evidentiary requirements are discussed in more detail below:

-1. Labor Certification
+Labor Certification

-The P3 applicant(s) must have a written consultation from an appropriate labor organization that identifies the work or services to be performed by the P3 applicant(s) while in the United States, as well as their qualifications for the work.
+The P-3 applicant(s) must have a written consultation from an appropriate labor organization that identifies the work or services to be performed by the P-3 applicant(s) while in the United States, as well as their qualifications for the work.
 The labor organization may also submit a letter stating they do not object to the petition being approved.

-2. Evidence of Events in the United States
+Evidence of Events in the United States

 Along with the written consultation, the USCIS advises that applicant(s) submit an itinerary of the events or performances, including a list of the dates and locations of the events, if they will take place in multiple areas.
-This should include an explanation of the events to occur in the United States, as well as documentation that all of the performances or presentations by the P3 visa applicant will be culturally unique events.
+This should include an explanation of the events to occur in the United States, as well as documentation that all of the performances or presentations by this visa applicant will be culturally unique events.

-3. Evidence of Agreement
+Evidence of Agreement

-4. Evidence of Artistic or Entertainment Skills and Abilities
+Evidence of Artistic or Entertainment Skills and Abilities

-Instead of providing a letter from an expert, P3 visa applicant(s) can provide evidence of newspaper or journal reviews and other published materials that prove the P3 visa applicant(s) performance is culturally unique.
+Instead of providing a letter from an expert, P3 Visa applicant(s) can provide evidence of newspaper or journal reviews and other published materials that prove this visa applicant(s) performance is culturally unique.

-2. Step Two: USCIS Process Form I-129
+Step Two: USCIS Process Form I-129

 Once the USCIS receives Form I-129, the employer, agent, or sponsor will receive the following in return: